speedybits/PokerTetris/CARDTRIS.md

 - Once a card stops, it locks in place and a new card appears at the top
 - Player can:
   - Tap left or right of card to move one column in that direction
-  - Tap the card to instantly drop it to lowest position in current column
+  - Use Quick Drop button to instantly drop card to lowest position in current column

 ### Hand Formation and Effects
 - Valid poker hands can be formed in two ways:
   - 5 cards in a horizontal row
   - 5 cards in a vertical column
-- When a valid poker hand is formed:
+- When a valid poker hand is formed by a card that settles on top of an existing card, or settles on the bottom of the board:
-  - The cards that make up the hand pulse with a golden glow
+  - The cards that make up the hand pulse with a golden glow (Eg. If the 5th card completes a pair, only the pair pulses with a golden glow)
   - If the hand is valid for the current level:
     - Game pauses until the animation finishes
     - Notification appears showing hand type and points earned